How to buy StubHub (STUB) shares in the UK

 When did the StubHub IPO take place?

-The StubHub IPO took place on September 18, 2025, with shares officially debuting on the New York Stock Exchange (NYSE) under the ticker “STUB”.
+The StubHub IPO took place on 18 September 2025, with shares officially debuting on the New York Stock Exchange (NYSE) under the ticker “STUB”.
 The offering was priced at $23.50 per share, in the middle of its marketed range, raising roughly $800 million and valuing the company at about $8.6 billion.
-For retail investors, this IPO marks the first chance to access StubHub stock directly on the exchange and buy StubHub shares in the open market.
+For retail investors, this IPO marked the first chance to access StubHub stock directly on the exchange and buy StubHub shares in the open market.

 How to buy shares in StubHub